Culture and Heritage

 Passover/Pesach commemorates the freeing of Jewish people from Egypt.
 The first and last two days are observed as full holidays.
 Includes a ceremonial meal called the Seder comprising food of symbolic significance, traditions and prayers.
 (Jewish / date changes each year)

-Easter, a key holy day in the #1 most-practiced faith.
-Easter is the Christian festival and cultural holiday commemorating the resurrection of Jesus from the dead, on the third day of his burial following his crucifixion.
+Easter is a holy day and cultural holiday commemorating the resurrection of Jesus from the dead on the third day of his burial following his crucifixion.
 (Christian / date changes each year)

 Earth Day – celebrated internationally in more than 192 countries (International)